ishraspberry/fun-programming-projects/readme.md

 **webscraper101.py**: My first experience with learning about webscraping and beautiful soup!
 I wanted to understand the basics, so I made a webscraper that will take in two netflix movie/show links and give let the user know if they share any common genres, cast members or release dates!

+**honeycharm**: My first discord bot with 14 commands! from games, to weather to a mini pokemon simulation, my bot can do it all :) Endless amounts of fun with honeycharms quirky statements and options and it combines everything I've reviewed so far!